 Heritage Preservation Commission Heritage Preservation Commission

-Heritage Preservation Commission Mission
+Heritage Preservation Commission mission

 If you live in the Old Frontenac Historic District and plan to modify your property, please use the Design Guideline Resource available in the folder below.
 Please also reference the Florence Township Permit Process & Applications page for information on township and county zoning and building permits.
 Print a copy of the Design Review Application, fill it out, attach the requested drawings, and bring at least three copies to the next HPC meeting.
 You’ll need approval from the HPC and the township’s Planning Commission before you take your request to the Town Board for final approval.

-Heritage Commission Members
+Heritage Preservation Commission meetings

-You’ll need a building permit for a contractor to re-shingle your home, but if your roof repair is not altering the character or finish of exterior materials, such repairs/maintenance work does not require a Certificate of Appropriateness (COA).
+You’ll need a building permit for a contractor to reshingle your home, but if your roof repair is not altering the character or finish of exterior materials, such repairs/maintenance work does NOT require a Certificate of Appropriateness (COA).

 A design review application and COA are required for